July 29, 2020

 This can be troubling as inflammation in the heart can lead to long-lasting cardiac disease and failure.

-“There’s a lot more that needs to be studied, but it’s important to know that there’s the possibility out there that a COVID-19 infection could mean development of a serious heart condition,” says Dr. Jacobs.
+“There’s a lot more that needs to be studied, but it’s important to know that there’s the possibility out there that a coronavirus infection could mean development of a serious heart condition,” says Dr. Jacobs.

 We know that COVID-19 attacks the lungs, causing inflammation.
 This may leave survivors with persistent shortness of breath.